giantswarm/rfc/uuid-cluster-dns/README.md

 1. The workload cluster is tied to the management cluster (belonging to it via domain hierarchy) which is problematic if the cluster needs migrating to another management cluster.
 2. Similar to above, workload clusters cannot be "promoted" to management clusters as the domain would no longer make sense.
 3. Several customers have their own domain set up, leading to inconsistency between MCs (e.g. `eu-central-1.aws.cps.customer.com` vs. `gauss.eu-west-1.aws.gigantic.io`).
+This is mostly considered legacy now and new installations don't have custom domains.
 4. The provider (and region) is baked into the domain.
 While not a major problem today, it does make possibility of multi-region clusters slightly more complex.
 5. DNS Hosted Zones are currently set up in different ways between management clusters and workload clusters (Terraform and `dns-operator-[provider]` respectively)